 SCWA entered into a contract in April 1999 with the Reclamation for 22,000 AF/Year of CVP supplies pursuant to Public Law (PL) 101-514.
 This contract is often referred to as "Fazio Water" in recognition of the efforts by Congressman Vic Fazio to secure this contract.
 Of this 22,000 AF/Year, 7,000 AF/Year has been subcontracted to the City of Folsom for diversion from Folsom Lake, with 15,000 AF/Year available for SCWA through the Freeport diversion or Franklin Intertie.

-SCWA has entered into two three-party agreements with the City of Sacramento and SMUD for the assignment to SCWA of a total of 30,000 AF/Year of water from
+SCWA has entered into an agreement with SMUD for the assignment to SCWA of a total of 30,000 AF/Year of water from SMUD's existing contract with Reclamation.